Outdoor Research Oasis Sun Sombrero - Women's Review

-Compare prices at 4 resellers Pros: Lots of color choices, good sun protection
+Compare prices at 3 resellers Pros: Looks good, good sun protection

 Manufacturer: Outdoor Research

 Our Analysis and Test Results

 The Outdoor Research Women's Oasis Sun Sombrero scored lower in the pack over its competitors mostly because of its lack of breathability and comfort.

 The Oasis Sun Sombrero has a wide brim that measures 3.25" in the front and 4.5" in the back for extra neck coverage.
 It scores right up there with the unisex version of this hat the Outdoor Research Sombriolet in this category.
 The North Face Horizon Brimmer has a full 4" all the way around, and we think provides slightly better coverage.
 The Oasis Sun Sombrero does have a stiffer brim than the Horizon Brimmer and would stand up better to gusty winds.
 Similarly, the new Ferrosi Wide Brim hat is very floppy and does not do as well in winds as the Sombrero.

 This cap is not as comfortable compared to the Sombriolet or other competitors like the Arc'teryx Sinsola.
 The fit is a bit snug with this model and could feel like the rim of the brim digs into your forehead and may leave a dent there if worn for a long time.
 This time around we tested a size medium which Outdoor Research says is for heads sized 22 ¼ - 22 ⅞ inches, and our tester with a 21.5" sized head found it more comfortable than the size small we had previously tested.
 This leads us to believe that it's worth sizing up in this model.
 The Sunday Afternoons Ultra Adventure was also one of the more comfortable hats, and it provided amazing sun protection.